 Key Differences Between Branding vs Marketing

-While branding and marketing are closely related, they are not the same thing.
+While branding vs marketing are closely related, they are not the same thing.
 Branding is about creating a unique identity for a company or product, while marketing is about creating demand for that product or service.

 Branding is a long-term process that involves creating a brand image and perception, while marketing is more focused on short-term goals, such as increasing sales or generating leads.